-Benefits overview
+Benefits Overview

 Citi provides a basic level of benefits coverage, called core benefits, as well as the opportunity to enroll in additional coverage for yourself and your family.
 Coverage is effective on your date of hire or the date you become eligible for benefits.
-Other than for the core benefits, you must enroll to have coverage.
+Other than the core and non-core LTD (you are automatically enrolled upon initial eligibility with an option to decline the LTD coverage) benefits, you must enroll to have coverage.